 CEFCO Convenience Stores

-CEFCO, based in Temple, Texas, reopened its existing site at 331 W. 1st St. in Claude, Texas -- the 10th prototype store reflecting the chain’s latest design for the next generation.
-The remodeled store now incorporates a number of innovative enhancements made possible by an open, fresh design with modern treatments and upgraded finishes.
+Temple, Texas-based CEFCO remodeled and reopened its existing location at 1705 Highway 82 W in Greenville, Miss.
+This marks the company’s 11th prototype store reflecting its latest design for the next generation and incorporating a number of innovative enhancements made possible by an open, fresh design with modern treatments and upgraded finishes.

 CEFCO also added four high-flow diesel lanes offering trucker payments at the pump, as well as diesel exhaust fluid (DEF).

 “We invite the public to visit this new CEFCO location and be treated to an exciting shopping experience unmatched by any other local convenience retailer,” said Brett Giesick, CEFCO’s chief retail officer.
 “We believe that the enhancements built into this site reflect our core values of providing the best customer experience for every customer, every day.”

 Oklahoma City-based Love’s, operating more than 300 locations, opened a new travel stop in Moody, Ala., at exit 147 off Interstate 20.
 It’s the first of the company’s anticipated 30 new store openings in 2014, coinciding with Love’s 50th anniversary.